-If you already have available security groups, you can select Existing Security Groups.
+If you have available security groups, you can select Existing Security Groups.

-- Select IP addresses or ports to be opened based on your actual requirements.
+- Select IP addresses or ports to open based on your actual requirements.

 Rules for a new security group are as follows:

-- TCP:80: open port 80 and allow web service access through HTTP.
+- TCP:80: opens port 80 and allows access to Web services over HTTP.

-- TCP:22: open port 22 and allow SSH remote connection to the Linux CVM.
+- TCP:22: opens port 22 and allows a remote connection to Linux CVMs over SSH.

-- TCP:443: open port 443 and allow web service access through HTTPS.
+- TCP:443: opens port 443 and allows access to Web services over HTTPS.

-- Private network: open the private network and allow intercommunication (IPv4-based) between different cloud resources through the private network.
+- Private network: opens to the private network and allows private network access among different cloud resources (IPv4).

 - After you select the IP addresses or ports to be opened, the detailed inbound and outbound rules appear on the Security Group Rule tab page.

-- To open other ports for your business, refer to security group use cases to create security groups.
-For security purposes, Tencent Cloud recommends that you only open required ports to prevent potential security risks.
+- To open other ports for your business, refer to Security Group Use Cases to create security groups.
+For security reasons, we recommend that you only open ports when absolutely necessary to avoid unnecessary security risks.

 - Configure other information as prompted.